Finding documents

 When only a part of a document is required, projections can save a lot of database bandwidth and processing.

-For simple projections we can just define a pydantic model with the required fields and pass it to project()
+For simple projections we can just define a pydantic model with the required fields and pass it to project() method:

 class ProductShortView(BaseModel):